user28060/Embedding-based-data-matching-for-disparate-data-sources/README.md

 Our experiments were conducted on different categories of datasets, incorporating noise levels up to "N2".
 The choice of 'N2' as the threshold was motivated by the noticeable drop in average F1 scores observed with more complex noise types above this level.
 This strategy allowed us to evaluate the response of two approaches to perturbed data(addition of prefixes/suffixes, abbreviations).
 Using 96 different configurations, we examined and contrasted the performance of the two methods.

 To sum up, our ablation experiments represent a total of 35616 runs: 371 data sets x 96 hyperparameter configurations.
-The results of our experiments and their execution times are presented in the  ablation_effectiveness_stability.csv file.
+The results of our experiments and their execution times are presented in the ablation folder.

+**Noise**

+Introducing noise into dataset categories is essential for simulating real-world conditions, as data often contains errors and inconsistencies.
+By simulating noise across all datasets, we can better prepare algorithms to handle real-world data imperfections, enhancing their robustness and reliability for practical applications. in the folder Noise, we provide results of the impact of different noise levels on data matching performance across all configurations of the ChEMBL dataset category.
+The table shows noise level, from ’N0’ (which may denote ’clean’) to ’N5’, signaling progressively higher levels of noise.
+There is a marked decline in F1 Score as noise increases, from a high average of 0.95 at ”N0” to a zero average of 0.0 at ”N5”.